hemio-ev/carnivora/docs/schemas/system.rst

 example as SMTP or SSH server etc. The exact interpretation of the service_entity_name depends on the module and the frontend.

-Primary key:
+Primary key
  - service_entity_name
  - service

 ..
 BEGIN FKs